Timothy C. Hain, MD • Page last modified: March 8, 2021

 Chiropractors can cause vertigo through several mechanisms.

 In general, this is a type of "cervical vertigo", which is discussed in general elsewhere on this site.
-We will focus here on the types of injuries to the vertebral arteries that might occur during high-impact manipulations.
+We will focus here on the types of injuries to the vertebral arteries that might occur during high-impact manipulations of the cervical spine.

-There is a substantial conventional neurological literature showing that chiropractic manipulation of the neck is associated with a substantial increased risk of vertebral artery territory stroke (Rothwell et al, 2001; Smith et al, 2003; Vibert et al, 1993).
+There is a substantial conventional neurological literature showing that chiropractic manipulation of the neck is associated with a substantial increased risk of vertebral artery territory stroke (Rothwell et al, 2001; Smith et al, 2003; Vibert et al, 1993; Albuquerque et al, 2011; Jones et al, 2015).
 Chiropractors are often unaware of this association (Haldeman et al, 2002).